NNPDF/eko/doc/source/theory/FlavorSpace.rst

 Flavor Space
 ============

-An |EKO| is rank-4 operator both in flavor and momentum fraction space.
+An |EKO| is a rank-4 operator acting both in flavor and momentum fraction space.
 By Flavor Space we mean the 13-dimensional function space that contains the different |PDF| flavor.
 Note that there is an abiguity concerning the word "Flavor Basis" which is sometimes refered to as an *abstract* basis